EmilJavadli/EmilJavadli.github.io/index.md

 ### Analysis of the meat consumption over the world since 1990 until 2028 forecast

 This header includes an analysis of the trends in meat consumption worldwide, covering the period from 1990 up to a forecast for 2028.
-The analysis likely includes insights into the patterns and changes in meat consumption over time, and may provide forecasts or projections for future trends.
+The analysis covers insights into the patterns and changes in meat consumption over time, and provides forecasts or projections for future trends.

 <img src="images/Meat.png?raw=true"/>